 The Effort to Help Kids Live Longer, Healthier Lives

-Seven years ago, leaders in nutrition and fitness from Lincoln Public Schools and two local physicians (Dr. Bob Rauner and Dr. Karla Lester) began working together to improve the health of Lincoln's school children by increasing their fitness levels and helping them reach healthy weights.
+Eight years ago, leaders in nutrition and fitness from Lincoln Public Schools and two local physicians (Dr. Bob Rauner and Dr. Karla Lester) began working together to improve the health of Lincoln's school children by increasing their fitness levels and helping them reach healthy weights.

 Across the country, the health of our children is at risk.
 In Lincoln, as elsewhere, childhood obesity is at epidemic levels and the resulting obesity-related chronic diseases threaten to shorten the lifespans of our kids by up to 5 years.